The Order-to-Cash Cycle

 The best order-to-cash systems also let customers manage and research their own invoices with easy-to-use web-based tools.

 When evaluating solutions, ensure that they will be flexible enough to accommodate your customers’ needs for receiving invoices and making payments, that they address the critical last step of intelligent cash application and that there is a program in place to drive electronic adoption.
-With these three key capabilities, suppliers can get on track to achieving a perfect balance between buyer satisfaction and reduced DSO.
+With these three key capabilities, suppliers can get on track to achieving a perfect balance between buyer satisfaction and reduced days sales outstanding (DSO).